Local Minimum Wage Frequently Asked Questions

 No, non-profit organizations are not exempt from the minimum wage requirements.
 All businesses operating within the geographic boundaries of Hayward must pay employees who work two or more hours per week the local minimum wage.

 No. Small businesses are not exempt from the minimum wage ordinance.
 All businesses operating within the geographic boundaries of Hayward must pay employees who work two or more hours per week the local minimum wage.
-Small businesses with 25 or fewer employees must pay $14.00 per hour beginning January 1, 2021.
+Small businesses with 25 or fewer employees must pay $15.50 per hour beginning January 1, 2023 per California State Law.

 Each year, the City will publish a bulletin notice by October 1 on the Minimum Wage web page.
 It is the business owner’s responsibility to post the new wage rate and bulletin from the City in the workplace, in a location that employees may view the new rate along with their rights.
 All employees must be able to read and understand the rate, so posting in other languages is recommended.